danielkarl888/Whatsapp-Clone/README.md

 # Turn on the server
 To turn on our server, please run multiple projects -  WAppBIU_Server and WebAPI.
+This will enable the server side and the ranking page.

 # Using the client side with the server
 In addition, to check the integration with the client (REACT) please go to : https://github.com/danielkarl888/WAppBIU/tree/serverBranchKarl